 Donating to Indivisible Sequim is saying you believe in a better, brighter future for the next generation.

-Save Our Democracy Vigils
+Weekly Save Our Democracy Rally

 Gather for a peaceful showing of support by concerned citizens who feel an urgency about stopping the deconstruction of our democracy.